cjmanca/plex-credits-detect/README.md

 sampleRate = 5512
 minFrequency = 100
 maxFrequency = 2750

-silenceDecibels = -55 # If the volume is below this for longer than minimumMatchSeconds it'll detect as silence

 videoAccuracy = 2     # called "ThresholdVotes" on the wiki
 videoSizeDivisor = 50 # 1080x1080 / videoSizeDivisor = video size used for comparisons
 frameRate = 1         # biggest factor for video fingerprint speed and memory requirements

+[silence]
+detectSilenceAfterCredits = true     # check for long periods of silence after the credits silenceDecibels = -55 # If the volume is below this for longer than minimumMatchSeconds it'll detect as silence

+[blackframes]
+detectBlackframes = true                       # Scans video frames for a majority black background (typical credits) blackframeOnlyMovies = true                    # If true, will only scan shows in movie libraries blackframeUseMaxSearchPeriodForEpisodes = true # Whether to restrict via "creditsMaxSearchPeriod" for episodes blackframeUseMaxSearchPeriodForMovies = false  # Whether to restrict via "creditsMaxSearchPeriod" for movies blackframeScreenPercentage = 75                # The percentage of the screen that must be black to count as a black frame blackframePixelPercentage = 2                  # Percentage between 0 (absolute black) and 100 (white) that
+                                               # is considered to be a "black" pixel

+[timing]
+shiftSegmentBySeconds = 2    # plex detected intros start about 2 seconds before the intro.
+If you'd like to
+                             # reproduce that, you would put a 2 here
+minimumMatchSeconds = 20     # the minimum length of a duplicate section to be considered a valid match segment PermittedGap = 2                      # maximum non-matching seconds to be allowed inside a match PermittedGapWithMinimumEnclosure = 5  # when considering combining multiple segments into one larger
+                                      # segment, this is the maximum amount of seconds between them.
+                                      # Each segment must be at least minimumMatchSeconds to be
+                                      # considered for combining.

+[redetection]
+crawlDirectoriesOnStartup = false   # When true, scans your libraries for ini files that may override
+                                    # the other recheck settings here on a per-directory basis.
+                                    # This only works in conjunction with other ini files
+                                    # placed in your media directories to "target scan"
+recheckBlackframesOnStartup = false # When true, scans your libraries for shows that haven't yet
+                                    # been checked for black frames.
+                                    # Keep set to false during normal operation.
-recheckSilenceOnStartup = false    # When true, scans your libraries for episodes that haven't yet
+recheckSilenceOnStartup = false     # When true, scans your libraries for shows that haven't yet
                                     # been checked for sections of silence after the credits
                                     # Keep set to false during normal operation.
                                     # This will also pick up episodes that don't have plex detected intros.
 recheckUndetectedOnStartup = false  # When true, scans your libraries for episodes that are missing timings
                                     # This can be useful if you change ini settings and want to rescan
                                     # all your libraries to try to find missing credits
                                     # Keep set to false during normal operation.
                                     # This will also pick up episodes that don't have plex detected intros.
 forceRedetect = false # if this is true, then it will ignore whether the file size matches the database when
                       # checking if a redetect is needed.
 Useful if you change ini settings and want to
                       # force a regeneration of the credits.
 After changing this, you'll need to do a plex
                       # dance to force plex to re-detect intros.
 redetectIfFileSizeChanges = true   # Whether to discard previous matches and check fresh if the file size is
                                    # different than the last time the episode was scanned
                                    # Turn off if using a tool like Tdarr to reencode without changing timings

-databasePath = C:\path\to\database\dir
-PlexDatabasePath = C:\path\to\com.plexapp.plugins.library.db
-ffmpegPath = C:\path\to\ffmpeg\bin\ffmpeg.exe
-TempDirectoryPath = C:\path\to\empty\temp\dir
 ```